To automatically share your blog content in social media can seem easy. Today I’ll teach you how.

 Buffer is great for scheduling future content for a one-time posting, but some content on your site is likely evergreen and can be shared on Twitter, Facebook, and other sites periodically.
 MeetEdgar allows you to create custom queues of content to schedule out for the future on Facebook, Twitter, and LinkedIn.
 I have been a paid MeetEdgar user for my site, Personal Profitability, since December 2015.

-I love the ability to build queues that re-post my most popular and most useful content again and again on a regular or random schedule.
-I gave my virtual assistant access to my Edgar account so she can add new posts, queue up custom images, and review new posts that Edgar automatically imports from my RSS feed to add to various queues.
-I don’t like to re-post my monthly income reports, but do want to add evergreen content that never goes stale for future re-shares.
+We love the ability to build queues that re-post my most popular content.
+It also shares the most useful content again and again on a regular or random schedule.
+My virtual assistant has access to my Edgar account.
+She can add new posts, queue up custom images, and review new posts.
+Edgar automatically imports from my RSS feed to add to various queues.
+I don’t like to re-post my monthly income reports.
+But do want to add evergreen content that never goes stale for future re-shares.

 Sumo comes from Noah Kagan and the team at AppSumo.
 Formerly called SumoMe, the tool took on a new name after Noah spent $1.5 million to buy the domain Sumo.com earlier this year.
 But the tools remain just as useful and are continually updated.
 There is a free version available, but the real power is unlocked with the paid version that starts at around $30 per month.
 I have used SumoMe on my sites since September 2014.